beda-software/fhir-py/README.md

 The typing data models should match [ResourceProtocol](https://github.com/beda-software/fhir-py/blob/master/fhirpy/base/resource_protocol.py#L5), e.g. have `resourceType` attribute, optional `id` and be iterable for serialization.
 There's a third party repository [fhir-py-types](https://github.com/beda-software/fhir-py-types) that is written on top of pydantic models is fully compatible with fhir-py.

+## Static typechecking

+fhir-py uses typehints in the codebase and it statically checked by [mypy](https://github.com/python/mypy).
+Some interfaces that are described below designed in the way to properly infer the return value based on the model class.

 ## Resource instantiation

 To instantiate a resource, simply use type model constructor, e.g.